Most people still think they need 20% down to buy a home.

 Nothing could be further from the truth.

-In fact, the average first-time homebuyer only puts about 6% down according to the National Association of Realtors.
-And there are numerous programs that allow you to put down even less than that and mortgages that require no down payment at all.
+In fact, the average first-time homebuyer only puts about 7% down according to the National Association of Realtors.
+And there are numerous programs that allow you to put down less than that – and even no down payment at all.

 What's in this Article?